farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 The Open-Closed Principle pushes components to offer self-defined flexibility, to enable adapted behavior without changing for each consumer.

-In this post we've seen how flexible data like tags adapt to then needs of different callers without knowing anything about those callers.
+This post explored how flexible data like tags adapt to the needs of different callers without knowing anything about those callers.

 However, flexible data is a tradeoff.
 The less our component enforces, the fewer operations it can safely perform on data.
 The key is separating responsibilities, understanding what knowledge is essential to the component and what can be left to the caller.